 - 22% had other signs like incoordination and changes in behavior.

-- In the same study, 52% of the dogs had abnormal neurologic examination findings, but 48% were found to be neurologically normal.2, 3
+- In the same study, 52% of the dogs had abnormal neurologic examination findings, but 48% were neurologically normal.2, 3

 It is important to have diagnostic tests after your dog’s first seizure, even if there are no other neurological symptoms.
 This is especially true if your dog is over 6 years old.

-Other neurological signs of a brain tumor depend on the affected area of the brain.
+Other neurological signs of a brain tumor depend on the affected brain area.
 These symptoms include:

 - Dragging the feet